dd32/td-gh-ex/readme.txt

 * French (fr_FR) translation: by Iceable Media

-Translating this theme into you own language is quick and easy, you will find a .POT file in the /languages folder to get you started.
+Translating this theme into your own language is quick and easy, you will find a .POT file in the /languages folder to get you started.
 It contains about 80 strings only.
-If you don't have a .po file editor yet, you can download Poedit from http://www.poedit.net/download.php - Poedit is free and available for Windows, Mac OS and Linux.
+If you don't have a .po file editor yet, you can download Poedit from https://www.poedit.net/download.php - Poedit is free and available for Windows, Mac OS and Linux.

-If you have translated this theme into your own language and are willing to share your translation with the community, please feel free to do so on the forums at http://www.iceablethemes.com
+If you have translated this theme into your own language and are willing to share your translation with the community, please feel free to do so on the forums at https://www.iceablethemes.com
 Your translation files will be added to the next update.
 Don't forget to leave your name, email address and/or website link so credits can be given to you!

 == CHANGELOG ==

+= 1.2.10 =
+Mars 8th, 2017
+* Fixed silverclean_remove_rel_cat() to only remove "category" (but not "tag") value from the rel attribute
+* Added php tags in footer.php, making it less confusing for users who want to modify the footer note

+= 1.2.9 =
+January 9th, 2017
+* Updated copyright to 2017

+= 1.2.8 =
+December 12th, 2016
+* Now using get_theme_file_uri() to register stylesheets and javascripts for WordPress 4.7
+* Fixed display glitch in main navbar's submenu
+* Tested with WordPress 4.7

+= 1.2.7 =
+November 14th, 2016
+* Updated searchforms to HTML5 markup

+= 1.2.6 =
+August 29th, 2016
+* Removed function silverclean_render_title() used as a fallback for title tag support
+* Dropped support for WordPress lesser than 4.1
+* Tested with WordPress 4.6

+= 1.2.5 =
+June 16th, 2016
+* Tested with WordPress 4.5.2
+* Updated external links to wordpress.org and iceablethemes.com to https
+* Removed php closing tags from end of files to prevent potential issues
+* Updated theme tags for WordPress.org

+= 1.2.4 =
+January 13th, 2016
+* Enhanced support for <!--more--> quicktag
+* Updated copyright to 2016
+* Tested with WordPress 4.4.1

+= 1.2.3 =
+November 23rd, 2015
+* Fixed issue with sidebar in WordPress 4.4
+* Tested with WordPress 4.4 (beta 4)

+= 1.2.2 =
+November 5th, 2015
+* Fixed silverclean.min.css which wasn't minified in release 1.2.1

 = 1.2.1 =
 November 4th, 2015